CityU-AIM-Group/SCAN/README.md

 | KITTI -> Cityscapes | VGG16 | 23.0 |46.3 |20.9 |

+## Get start

-## Train
+Train from the scratch:

-Use VGG-16 as the backbone with 1 GPU.
-Our code doesn't support distributed training now and only supports single-GPU training.
+(Use VGG-16 as the backbone with 1 GPU.
+Our code doesn't support distributed training now and only supports single-GPU training.)

 ```
 python tools/train_net_da.py \